C++ Math pow

 Example 1

-Let's see a simple example when both base and exponent are of integer type.
+Let's consider a basic scenario where both the base and exponent are of integer data type.

 #include <iostream>